SHELBY

 Mapping metro Detroit air permit violation disparities

-I analyzed air quality permit violation data for DETROITography and visualized the the disproportionate number of major and mega sources of air pollution in Wayne County.
+I analyzed air quality permit violation data for DETROITography and visualized the disproportionate number of major and mega sources of air pollution in Wayne County.

 The article includes a couple of maps of these sources and their violations compared to poverty data and the state's environmental justice scores.